 Cleaning of Bridal petticoats £10-£30

-Preservation boxes come in two sizes and a number of stunning designs
+Preservation boxes come in a variety of sizes and stunning designs.

 We offer an in-house wedding dress repair service – prices quoted instore.

 Please telephone the shop for details on 01638 661648 or email us at email@example.com to book your dress in.